Skip to main content

 This triggers the setup flow again so you can enter the correct directory.

 The CLI automatically detects 401 errors and prompts you to log in again in interactive mode.
 In auto mode (--auto), it exits with a message.
 Run memoryclaw login to re-authenticate.
-Sessions expire after 7 days.
+Sessions expire after 365 days (long-lived to keep cron-driven auto-backups reliable; password change or logout invalidates immediately).

 Auto-backups (push --auto) require a saved passphrase.
 Run memoryclaw push interactively once to set and save your passphrase.